-Andreas Simmer, the Managing Director of Internorm UK, delivered a session on ‘Windows of the Future’, Simmer identified three specific ways that windows can play an important role in contributing to energy efficiency and sustainability in construction:
+Both used and new windows can contribute to sustainability and circular economy practices.
+Andreas Simmer, Managing Director at Internorm UK, delivered a session on ‘Windows of the Future’ and identified three specific ways that windows can play an important role in contributing to energy efficiency and sustainability in construction:

 These approaches are not unfamiliar to the RINNO consortium.
 Indeed, as part of RINNO Greenstruct will develop plug-n-play modular building envelope solutions based on building-integrated photovoltaics (BIPV) and thermochromic glass to optimise the process of glass cladding and installation at our pilot sites.
 To measure the impact, we will monitor indoor microclimates with sensors to compare energy consumption results.

 More about the benefits of BIPV and thermochromic glass can be read in our previous blog, GlassTech and How Can it Contribute to Energy Efficiency in Construction.

 Currently, almost 50% of the total energy consumed in Europe is used for the generation of heat for either domestic or industrial use.
 A key area of expertise for the Rabmer Group – which presented heating and cooling innovations at the event – has been capturing energy from exhaust air and wastewater.